Burn, baby burn. Mountain inferno.

 Mount Wakakusa will give travelers a different perspective on the major sites of Nara and to be seeing it all from the top is a unique view into a sacred world.

-Interested in hiking more nature in Japan?
+Interested in hiking through Japan’s awesome nature?
 Check out our hiking section.